 - 1. The assessment of the first year of the 4-year programme shall be known as the Clinical Science Examination. - 2.
 In accordance with the GMC assessment guidelines, assessment in the MBBS programme will be across three domains, namely: - Professional Knowledge (PK) - Professional Skills (PS) - Becoming a Doctor (BD) - 3.
 A student may only have ONE discretionary 3rd attempt during the entire MBBS Programme.
 Under the procedure for consideration for a final discretionary attempt at an assessment, Boards of Examiners will have the authority to approve a discretionary third attempt if a candidate meets programme-specific fast-track criteria.
 For candidates who do not satisfy the programme-specific fast-track criteria, a Discretionary Panel of Senate will consider the student's application for a discretionary third attempt.
-Detailed information about the fast-track criteria, procedure and timescales is published on the Student Affairs section of the Portal.
+Detailed information about the fast-track criteria, procedure and timescales is published on the Student Conduct and Compliance section of the St. George's website (www.sgul.ac.uk)